2020 Las Vegas Raiders season

-The 2020 season was the Las Vegas Raiders' 51st in the National Football League, their 61st overall, and their first in the Las Vegas metropolitan area, as well as their first to not take place in California.
+The 2020 season was the Las Vegas Raiders' 51st in the National Football League (NFL), their 61st overall, and their first in the Las Vegas metropolitan area, as well as their first to not take place in California.
 The Raiders began playing their home games in the brand-new Allegiant Stadium.
 The season was the third under head coach Jon Gruden since his rehiring by the organization (seventh overall) and final full season as a head coach.

 With a Week 17 victory over the Denver Broncos the Raiders improved on their 7–9 record from the previous season finishing 8–8.
 With two wins, the Raiders became the third team originating in the American Football League to reach 500 all-time wins.
 However despite a 6–3 start with wins against the Chiefs, Saints, and Browns, all of whom would go on to make the playoffs, the Raiders suffered a late-season collapse for the second consecutive year, losing five of their last seven games and after a devastating loss to the Dolphins in week 16, they were eliminated from playoff contention for the fourth consecutive year.

-As a result of the ongoing COVID-19 pandemic, all games at Allegiant Stadium took place without fans.
+As a result of the COVID-19 pandemic at the time, all games at Allegiant Stadium took place without fans.
+Las Vegas also went 2–6 at home this season, while going 6–2 on the road.